The Trapped Librarian

 Social Emotional Learning Activities

-There has been a renewed focus on social and emotional learning, and with good reason.
+There has been a renewed focus on social and emotional learning (SEL), and with good reason.
 Long term research shows that social-emotional learning has a positive impact on academic achievement, classroom management, overall health, and the prevention of problematic behaviors.
-After the toll the pandemic has taken on schools, we are wise to place on emphasis on social and emotional learning in the school library.
+We are wise to place on emphasis on social and emotional learning in the school library.

 The Collaborative for Academic, Social and Emotional Learning (CASEL) has identified 5 key areas of social and emotional learning.
 Even though they overlap, each skill area is distinct with its unique advantages for children as well as adults.
 You can read more about these concepts in my previous article.
 Let’s consider the types of activities and lessons that can support social and emotional learning in the school library.